OpenFermentor/Local-Monitor/README.md

   * Expose a REST API for the Monitoring UI.
   * Send live updates to the Monitoring UI via web-sockets.

+# API docs
+For more detailed usage, check out it [here](https://openfermentor.github.io/MonitorBackend/)

 # Instalation
 To run the MonitorBackend follow these steps:
   1. Clone the repo.